E18.0 Faculty Leave for Professional/Career Development

 The purpose of a faculty leave for professional/career development is to encourage and assist an individual to become a more valuable member of the university by engaging in some form of advanced study, writing, research, or other creative activity.

-The professional development leave of absence is not guaranteed to an individual by the university.
+The professional/career development leave of absence is not guaranteed to an individual by the university.
 Such a leave is a privilege and not a right of employment.
-The mere completion of the minimum number of years of employment does not in itself justify the expectation of leave.
+The mere completion of the minimum number of years of employment does not in itself justify the expectation of a professional/career development leave.

-The applicant shall file an application for professional leave with the academic department chair on or before October 1 of the academic year prior to that in which the leave is requested.
+The applicant shall file an application for professional/career development leave with the academic department chair on or before September 1 of the academic year prior to that in which the leave is requested.
 This shall contain the following:

 The application for leave form;